Motor-Learning-Lab/FOVsucmodel/README.md

    ### Run Measureplot.ipynb and Ameasureplot.ipynb (Optinal)
         You can check the meaure plots by these code.
 Measureplot.ipynb is for the indivual fish.
 Amesureplot.ipynb is for the measure across fish.
    ### Run tne dataformodel.ipynb (*)
         You can choose any measures you want to use to fit the models.
 In the paper, We use the success/session, angular error and distance travelled.
-Then you will get the model_session_final.csv and model_trial_final.csv in our figshare link.
+Then you will get the model_session_final.csv， model_session_patched.csv and model_trial_final.csv in our figshare link.

 # Example videos
 Liu, Zhuoxin (2024).
 Example videos of FOV adpatation. figshare.
 Media. https://doi.org/10.6084/m9.figshare.27080731.v1